luiarthur/padawan/_posts/outpatients/2015-09-10-outpatients.md

 hospital, you are an outpatient.

-Below I have illustrated the proportion of outpatients treated at each of 7 departments at several medicare-registered hospitals in recent years.
+Below I have illustrated the proportion of outpatients treated at each of 7 departments at several medicare-registered hospitals in 2013.
 The departments are:

 - Gastrointestinal